Objective of the Program

 Students who have previously participated in a summer research program while in veterinary school are not eligible to apply.

 The potential faculty mentor and scholars will meet as soon as possible.
 Faculty mentors will provide a brief introduction to their research interests at this meeting.
-Scholars write a two page research application under the guidance of the faculty mentor to be submitted to the Program Director.
+Scholars write a two page research application under the guidance of the faculty mentor to be submitted to the program director.
 Submission will be reviewed and ranked by an ad hoc committee.
 Veterinary students with advanced degrees (M.S. or PhD) will not be eligible for the program.
-Students who have already participated in a College-funded summer research program will also not be eligible for this program.
-Applications are due by 5PM on January 31, 2023.
+Students who have already participated in a college-funded summer research program will also not be eligible for this program.

 Applications will be ranked based on the independence of the project (pre-existing projects will not be approved), likelihood of successful completion in the time frame available, relevance to a significant veterinary problem and quality of hypothesis, objectives and description of methods.